Being optimistic and looking on the bright side is important if we are to function and function well.

-Being optimistic is important because without it, we can’t function properly.
-Optimism helps us overcome many hurdles including illness and whilst positive thoughts can be a cure in certain cases, but that must be coupled with realism to work effectively.
-Optimism and positive thinking can improve our lives in many ways but un-tempered can be detrimental.
+Optimism helps us overcome many hurdles including illness and whilst positive thoughts can be a cure in certain cases, it must be coupled with realism to work effectively.
+Optimism and positive thinking can improve our lives in many ways but untempered may not work.

-For example, someone is diagnosed with breast cancer and decides to decline treatment because she believes the treatment may be invasive and dangerous.
-She also believes that if she changes her lifestyle, her diet, meditates and uses alternative remedies, she will miraculously recover.
-She can’t know that until she’s come through the other end.
+For example, someone is diagnosed with breast cancer and decides to decline treatment because she believes the treatment may be invasive and dangerous and she believes that if she changes her lifestyle, her diet, meditates and uses alternative remedies, she will recover, she won’t know until she’s come through the other end.

 Having a positive attitude can help with our realities whatever the outcome.
-In other circumstances, an attitude that is both optimistic and unrealistic may stop us from making those all-important decisions, particularly when it comes to health.
+In other circumstances, an attitude that is both optimistic and unrealistic may stop us from making important decisions, particularly when it comes to health.